 WARNING: Belly Bloat Could Be A Sign Of A Sick Body

-It could be a warning indicator of a sick body.
-Many people, especially over the age of 40 often suffer from belly bloat resembling a huge balloon that’s about to burst.
+Belly bloat could be a warning indicator of a sick body.
+Many people, especially over the age of 40 often suffer from belly bloat.
+It resembles a huge balloon that’s about to burst.
 In women it’s often mistaken for being pregnant.

 The typical cause of a bloated belly is heavy meal intake that includes excessive carbohydrates or too much protein.
 However, for some, it’s cause is many fold.